-Nekka works as an artist and illustrator.
+Nekka is an artist/illustrator and works as a freelancer for Nekka’s Art.
 She wanted to understand how much time she spent on creating art vs the additional activities to advertise and sell it.
 To find the right balance, she started tracking with Timeular.

 Less social media, more creative artwork

 Which activities should I track?
 That’s a question a lot of people ask themselves.
 Nekka solved it that way: she thought about the tasks she wanted to manage the time she spends on them.

 “I need to keep a balance in my freelance career to ensure I have enough time to focus on all my different tasks.”